The EAN-8 Barcode Guide

 What is an EAN-8?

 The EAN-8 is the short-form version of the EAN-13 barcode.
-It was specifically designed to identify small items—such as cosmetics, pencils, or candy—where the physical surface area is too small for a standard 13-digit code.
+It was specifically developed by GS1 to identify very small items—such as cosmetics, pencils, hardware components, or candy bars—where the physical surface area is simply too small for a standard 13-digit code to fit while retaining high-speed scannability.

 The 8-Digit Anatomy

-An EAN-8 code is precisely structured into three segments:
+An EAN-8 barcode explicitly encodes a GTIN-8 (Global Trade Item Number) and is precisely structured into three mathematical segments:

-- GS1 Prefix (2-3 digits): Identifies the country where the manufacturer is registered.
+- GS1 Prefix (2-3 digits): Identifies the GS1 Member Organization (often indicating the country where the manufacturer is registered).

-- Item Reference (4-5 digits): A unique number assigned by the manufacturer to identify the specific product.
+- Item Reference (4-5 digits): A unique number assigned to identify the specific product (e.g., 'Red Lipstick').

-- Check Digit (Last digit): A mandatory mathematical verification number calculated using the standard Modulo 10 (3-1 weight) algorithm.
+- Check Digit (Last digit): A mandatory verification number calculated using the standard Modulo 10 (3-1 weight) algorithm to prevent scanner misreads.

 Registration Requirements

-Unlike EAN-13, EAN-8 numbers are not derived from your standard GS1 Company Prefix.
-Because the total pool of 8-digit numbers is limited, you must apply for EAN-8 numbers directly from GS1 on a per-product basis, providing proof that an EAN-13 will not fit.
+A critical difference between EAN-13 and EAN-8 is how you acquire the numbers.
+Because the total global pool of 8-digit numbers is inherently limited, EAN-8 numbers are strictly guarded.
+You must apply for EAN-8 numbers directly from GS1 on a per-product basis, actively providing proof (like package dimensions) that an EAN-13 will physically not fit on your product design.